fbpx

-Less than an hour and a half’s journey from Melbourne is a forested landscape of rare, threatened and remarkable creatures.
+Less than an hour and a half’s journey from Melbourne is a forested landscape of rare, threatened and remarkable wildlife.

-Standing tall amidst the verdant canopy are majestic flowering mountain ash, soaring over 100 meters into the sky.
-These towering giants are sanctuaries for the tiny yet critically endangered Leadbeater’s Possum.
+Standing tall amidst the verdant canopy are majestic flowering Mountain Ash trees, soaring over 100 meters into the sky.
+These towering giants are sanctuaries for the tiny yet Critically Endangered Leadbeater’s Possum.

-Other residents include Wedge-tailed Eagles and the mystical Sooty Owl, who calls the rainforest gullies home.
-The Powerful Owl, Australia’s laregst, calls out across the valleys as the ever-illusive Masked Owls hunt for a feed amongst the canopy.
+Other residents include Wedge-tailed Eagles and mystical Sooty Owls, who call the rainforest gullies home.
+Powerful Owls, Australia’s largest, call out across the valleys as ever-illusive Masked Owls hunt for a feed amongst the canopy.

-Amidst the rustling leaves and hidden hollows dwell the elusive Smoky Mouse, Southern Brown Bandicoot and a plethora of other marsupials.
+Amidst the rustling leaves and hidden hollows dwell elusive Smoky Mice, Southern Brown Bandicoots and a plethora of other marsupials.
 Some 70 other types of birds and 10 types of bats live here too.

 Greater and Yellow-bellied gliders feed on the sap and leaves of large trees, some hundreds of years old!
-If our endangered wildlife need to survive and flourish, these trees must stay in the ground, protected and respected for generations.
+For our endangered wildlife to survive and flourish, these trees must stay in the ground, protected and respected for generations.

 Until now the Yarra Ranges and Central Highlands have missed out on the protection they deserve.
 But if we let them grow we can once again have giants in our midst!